modin-project/modin/docs/usage_guide/optimization_guide/index.rst

 partitions to the square of ``NPartitions``.
 In the case of ``NPartitions`` equals to the number of workers, that means that a single worker is going to process multiple partitions at once, which slows down overall performance.

-If your workflow mainly operates with wide frames and non-full-axis functions, it makes sense to reduce the amount of `NPartitions` so a single worker would process a single partition.
+If your workflow mainly operates with wide dataframes and non-full-axis functions, it makes sense to reduce the ``NPartitions`` value so a single worker would process a single partition.

 .. figure:: /img/partitioning_mechanism/repartition_square_frames.svg
    :align: center